-Fabiilli guided the Falcons to the NCHA Slaats Cup Final in 2014-15, their first appearance in the championship game in the eight-year history of the program.
-CUW won 12 games in his first year at the helm, second most in program history, and posted an above .500 record for just the second time.
+Fabiilli guided the Falcons to the NCHA Slaats Cup Final in 2014-15, their first and only appearance in the championship game in the history of the program.
+CUW won 12 games in his first year at the helm, second-most in program history, and posted an above .500 record for just the second time.

 The Falcons reached the Slaats Cup Final after upsetting No. 4 nationally ranked Adrian College on their home ice in the semifinals.
 CUW posted a 5-3-1 record once the calendar turned to February, winning four of those games by one goal.

 The Falcons again won 12 games in 2017-18 under Fabiilli and finished above .500 in conference play for the second time in program history.
 CUW finished fourth in the always-challenging NCHA, posting a 10-7-1 record in league play.
 The 12 wins in 2017-18 marked the third double-digit win season for Fabiilli.
 He has led the team to 10 or more wins three times, while the program had just one such season in the seven years prior to his arrival.

 In 2016-17, Fabiilli once again guided CUW to double-digit wins, meaning he now has coached two of the program's three double-digit wins teams in just three years at the helm.
 He also coached Christian Pattengale to All-NCHA honors, the third such player to reach that status under his guidance.
 The 2016-17 Falcons allowed just 61 goals, breaking the record of the 2014-15 team for fewest in a season.

 The Falcons have season numerous players set program records and achieve individual accolades during Fabiilli's four seasons.
 In 2017-18, Lexi Holman became the Falcons all-time leading goals scorer, while goaltender Christina Pattengale set the program saves mark in just three seasons.
 In 2016-17, Veronika Metanova set the new mark for career points with the Falcons.